ALLERGY, HISTAMINE or INTOLERANCE?

 - runny nose

 Interestingly an increased IgG to egg white, orange, wheat or rice can be a predictor to IgE issues to dust, cat, dog hair.
 IgG antibodies are found in all body fluids and therefore are very common, they fight bacteria and virus and are the only antibodies which can cross the placenta.
-They common in both adults and children and some of the more commonly reactive foods include cows milk, eggs, beans, nuts, cereals.
+They are common in both adults and children and some of the more commonly reactive foods include cows milk, eggs, beans, nuts, cereals.
 These reactions are exposure driven, so high consumption of one food may lead to a false positive and no consumption may show a false negative.
 IgG reactions can be reintroduced after a period of avoidance, this is determined on a case by case situation, but this is very important, as once digestion is improved IgG reactions improve.
 A result showing many or most foods being reactive requires much attention in improving gut function.

 The Wrap Up!